 Sizing and staffing of the D2D model is accomplished by applying queuing theory to hospital specific data regarding patient arrival rates, acuities, and patient care times.

 Using the D2D Toolkit

 The ED Door to Doc Toolkit includes embedded tools that are not active in the web presentation mode.
-To activate these tools, the toolkit must be downloaded.
+To activate these tools, the toolkit files below must be downloaded.
 Please follow the steps in the order listed below:

 - Download the entire toolkit folder to your computer

 - Proceed through the rest of the tools in the order listed on the flow chart displayed on page 1 of the "AHRQ_Toolkit_Summary”.
 Open each tool from your computer by double-clicking the spreadsheet.